📐 SAT

 The Biggest Mistakes Students Make on AP® African American Studies Multiple Choice

-The most dangerous wrong answers on this exam are historically accurate statements that simply do not answer what the question is asking.
-A question about the purpose of a source is not asking what happened โ€” it is asking what the author was trying to do in this specific text.
-A question about what a source most directly illustrates is not asking you to list everything you know about the topic.
+The trickiest wrong answers on this exam are historically accurate statements that simply don’t answer what the question is asking.
+A question about the purpose of a source is asking what the author was trying to do in this specific text, which is a narrower target than what happened in the broader era.
+A question about what a source most directly illustrates is asking about that one source, not everything you know about the topic.
 Read every question stem precisely, and evaluate each answer choice against exactly what is being asked.

 2. Confusing chronology across the four units.